chinmayshah2102/Grid-World-Path-Planning/README.md

-# Grid-World-Path-Planning
+# Grid World Path Planning
-This is a library for path planning problems in grid world
+This project contains a small python library for path planning problems in Grid World environment.
+There are a couple of planning algorithms implemented such as random planner with short memory, A-star planner